-Approximately 40 people rehearse together each week as part of the High Street Bells Choir.
+Approximately 40 of our members rehearse together each week as part of the High Street Bells Choir.

-Many of our choir members have an Acquired Brain Injury as a result of stroke or car accident.
-Other singers have different life challenges that qualify them for membership in the Choir.
-The criteria for joining the choir is that it would be difficult for the member to access a mainstream community choir due to disability or social disadvantage.
-Find out more about joining the Choir.
+The criteria for joining the Choir is that it would be difficult for the member to access a mainstream community choir due to disability or illness.

-The choir works at a pace that accommodates people's needs, whilst gently pushing us all to do our best.
+The Choir works at a pace that accommodates people's needswhilst gently pushing for everyone to do their best.

 There is considerable talent amongst the group.